Golan Heights Law: United States

-American president Ronald Reagan stated that the law "increased the difficulty of seeking peace," but that "we continue to be optimistic."
+American president Ronald Reagan stated that the law "increased the difficulty of seeking peace", but that "we continue to be optimistic."
 The government of the United States temporarily suspended the Strategic Cooperation Agreement that it had signed with Israel in November 1981 over the law.
 Spokesperson for the United States Department of State Dean E. Fischer stated that the law was passed without consulting the United States, saying that "we are particularly disappointed that the Government of Israel took this action just as we were facing a serious political crisis in Poland and only a few weeks after we signed a Memorandum of Understanding on Strategic Cooperation."

 The Israeli Ministry of Foreign Affairs subsequently claimed that former American president Gerald Ford had told the Israeli government that the United States would support annexation.
+In his speech to the Knesset presenting the bill, Begin had stated that the Israeli government was aware the US would oppose the bill, and so had "consciously decided not to ask, since we had no doubt that our American friends would tell us no, and with all due respect, we could not take this no into account."

 American Jewish Congress director Henry Siegman condemned the suspension of the Agreement, calling it an "intemperate response to Israel's decision to formalize her administrative jurisdiction over the Golan Heights."
-Conference of Presidents of Major American Jewish Organizations chair Howard Squadron accused the American government of having "joined the lynch mob at the UN in supporting the Soviet satellite Syria — a state that refuses to make peace (with Israel) — while punishing our friend and ally, Israel."
-Zionist Organization of America president Joseph Sternstein described the law as "a necessary and just step," saying that it "will quickly stabilize the situation on the Golan Heights."
+Conference of Presidents of Major American Jewish Organizations chair Howard Squadron accused the American government of having "joined the lynch mob at the UN in supporting the Soviet satellite Syria—a state that refuses to make peace (with Israel)—while punishing our friend and ally, Israel."
+Zionist Organization of America president Joseph Sternstein described the law as "a necessary and just step", saying that it "will quickly stabilize the situation on the Golan Heights."
 The New Jewish Agenda condemned the law, calling for "a land of peace, not a piece of land."

 David K. Shipler of The New York Times stated that the law would have the effect of "cutting down the options for future territorial compromise with the Arabs" and that "withdrawal from land now considered Israel's own would be psychologically more difficult, and especially so if Israeli civilian development spreads more deeply into the region.
 There are now 31 Jewish settlements there, with a population of about 7,000."